syncloudsoftech/mailcatcher/README.md

 ## Development

-Building a container from straight from this project is easy.
+Building or modifying the container yourself from source is also quite easy.
 Just clone the repository and run below command:

 ```shell